lindig/lua-ml/README.md

 # Lua-ML

-Lua-ML is an implementation of the [Lua](http://www.lua.org) 2.5 programming language written in [OCaml](http://ocaml.org) and designed for extending OCaml programs.
+Lua-ML is an implementation of the [Lua](https://www.lua.org) 2.5 programming language written in [OCaml](https://ocaml.org) and designed for extending OCaml programs.

-Highly configurable programs like games, text editors, test generators and others require extensibility since it's not possible to include functionality for every possible use case.
+Highly configurable programs like games, text editors, or test generators require extensibility since it's not possible to include functionality for every possible use case.

-However, other highly configurable programs often resort to misusing configuration file formats for pseudo-DSLs or implement actual DSLs.
-Using a small embeddable interpreter can be a better choice in at least some of the cases.
+For many such programs, embedding a small general purpose language can be a better option than implementing their own DSL, and definitely better than creating an accidentally Turing-complete configuration file format.

 ## Overview